DrSnowbird/tensorflow-python3-jupyter/README.md

 ```
 If you are using OpenShift / Origin Contaier Platform, you can use the Web UI to enter the '''Container's Console''' and then run the above Python package installation.

-# (Other way) to install more packages - Inside Juptyer Notebook
+# (Other way) to install more packages - Inside Jupyter Notebook
 ```
 # Install a pip package in the current Jupyter kernel
 import sys